 For most heavy-duty truck and bus fleet operators, DPF cleaning has become a routine part of regular fleet maintenance.
 DPFs are unique in that they require periodic service, are prone to failure, and are expensive to replace.

-With DPF cleaning comes a set of standard questions about the different procedures, what’s most effective, what’s least expensive and how do we minimize downtime?
+With DPF cleaning comes a set of standard questions about the different procedures, what’s most effective, what’s least expensive, and how to minimize downtime.

-This article will attempt to answer these common questions and give you a better understanding of DPF cleaning in 2017.
+This article will attempt to answer these common questions and give you a better understanding of DPF cleaning.

 Why is DPF cleaning required?